Altinity/terraform-aws-eks-clickhouse/docs/ebs.md

 ### CSI Driver and Storage Class
 - `kubernetes_csi_driver_v1.ebs_csi_aws_com`: Registers the `ebs.csi.aws.com` CSI driver in the Kubernetes cluster.
 - `kubernetes_storage_class.gp3-encrypted`: Defines a storage class for provisioning EBS volumes.
-This particular storage class is set to use the `gp3` volume type and encrypt the volumes. (which is what we recommended for ClickHouse)
+This particular storage class is set to use the `gp3` volume type and encrypt the volumes. (which is what we recommended for ClickHouse®)